Last Updated on September 20, 2023 by Samantha Harris

 If a tortoise feels too warm, it’ll automatically seek out cooler spots.
-This may involve burrowing into the substrate or trying to escape the tank to find shade, water, or cooler substrate.
+This may involve burrowing into the substrate or escaping the tank to find shade, water, or cooler substrate.

 Evening temperatures inside a tortoise’s enclosure should be about 60-70 degrees Fahrenheit.
-This will vary a little based on your tortoise’s species, so check for specifics before adding or subtracting a heat lamp.
+This will vary slightly based on your tortoise’s species, so check for specifics before adding or subtracting a heat lamp.

 Adding water, shade, and hiding spots can achieve lower temperatures.